wolly66/wpit-funny-name-generator/readme.txt

 In order to generate ninja name use [ninja_calc] shortcode, Jedi name use [jedi-calc] shortcode and Mad Max name use [madmax_calc] shortcode.

 == Frequently Asked Questions ==
-In order too generate ninja name use [ninja_calc] shortcode, Jedi name use [jedi-calc] shortcode and Mad Max name use [madmax_calc] shortcode.
+In order too generate ninja name use [ninja_calc] shortcode, Jedi name use [jedi-calc] shortcode, Mad Max name use [madmax_calc] shortcode, Unicorn name use [unicorn_calc] shortcode.

 No data will be stored.

+= How can I contribute? =
+Drop by the [Wpit Funny Name Generator GitHub](https://github.com/wolly66/wpit-blog-stats) repository and look through the open issues and pull requests.

+To translate in your language [Wpit Funny Name](https://translate.wordpress.org/projects/wp-plugins/wpit-funny-name-generator)

 == Changelog ==
 1.0

 First release

+1.1

+Added unicorn generator as requested by Johann van der Westhuizen.